streamlit/docs/content/library/advanced-features/app-testing/examples.md

 ## Testing a login page

 Let's consider a login page.
 In this example, `secrets.toml` is not present.
-We'll manually declare dummy secrets directly in our tests.
-The login script uses `hmac` to compare a user's password to the secret value as a security best practice to avoid [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).
+We'll manually declare dummy secrets directly in the tests.
+To avoid [timing attacks](https://en.wikipedia.org/wiki/Timing_attack), the login script uses `hmac` to compare a user's password to the secret value as a security best practice.

 ### Project summary